leouieda/website/blog/why-geo-code.md

 ---
 title: "Why should geologists learn how to code?"
-date: 2022-03-07
+date: 2022-03-14
 ---

-Last week, before the second day of my 4-week "Introduction to Python for Geoscientists" workshop, I was asked by a student why they needed to learn how to code.
+Before the second day of my 4-week "Introduction to Python for Geoscientists" workshop a few weeks ago, I was asked by a student why they needed to learn how to code.
 After all, they are training to become a geologist, not a geophysicist, and couldn't see how this would be useful in their future career.